nikhilkalhan92/Project-4---Full-Stack/README.md

 3. Install Cloudinary libraries, this is a host provider service that stores images
 4. Create the requirements.txt file.
 This includes the project's dependencies allowing us to run the project in Heroku.

-Create a new, blank Django Project
+### Create a new, blank Django Project
 1. Create a new project
 2. Create the app
-3. Add restaurant_booking to the installed apps in settings.py
-4. Migrate all new changes to the database
+3. Migrate all new changes to the database
-5. Run the server to test
+4. Run the server to test

-Setup project to use Cloudinary and PostgreSQL
+### Setup project to use Cloudinary and PostgreSQL
 1. Create new Heroku app
 2. Sign into Heroku
 3. Select New